 Indiana isn’t the only state considering online poker as a larger effort at regulated and secure online gambling – including sports betting.
 Connecticut Gov. Ned Lamont (D) also seems amenable to iGaming expansion.

-Any effort would have to navigate gaming stakeholders like the state’s two Indian tribes, the lottery, and off-track betting, according to Online Poker Report.
+Any effort would have to navigate gaming stakeholders like the state’s two Indian tribes, the lottery, and off-track betting.

 Lamont previously expressed opposition to online gaming, but state revenue after the pandemic may have changed that.

 Lamont recently expressed support and a bill has been introduced to legalize online gaming.
 That would include sports betting and iGaming, which would probably also include poker.

 The bill names the Mashantucket Pequot and the Mohegan tribes as the only online casino and sports betting operators.
 That would be “subject to new or amended agreements with the tribes.”